Filmmaking Is My Profession.

 "I believe in transforming traditions, speaking truths, sharing struggles + triumphs, and building connection through story.
 In everything I do, I look for the human element—that thread of connection that bonds us all together.
 Video is a stellar way to build connection by identifying and communicating through shared values.
-I help forge these connections by opening channels of communication with story-driven video strategy."
+I help forge these connections by opening channels of communication with artful family films."

 Where I Come From (The Long Story)

-My Grandmother was born in Cuba in 1925 and moved to Jamaica as a young child.
+My Grandmother was born in Cuba in the mid 1920's and moved to Jamaica as a young child.
 She quickly learned the dialect, customs, and most importantly the food!
 Grandma married my Grandfather, a Hakka Chinese man who emigrated to Jamaica, in the 1940’s.
 She moved the family to the States in the 1960's to make a better life for us.

 Grandma and her two sisters would chat for hours as we sat around digesting a big meal.
 They would tell the same stories over and over though the years but each time they would recall forgotten details or add new bits as the eavesdropping grandkids got older.
 When I close my eyes I can see vivid vignettes of borrowed memories after hearing these stories time and again: